denten-books/plain-text/1-device.md

 grooves of a music roll.

 ![Electrically operated musical instrument by Clyde Coleman of Chicago, Il.
-1914, US1107495A.
-Wittgenstein returns to the image of pianola throughout his writings.](images/pianola.png)
+1914, US1107495A [@coleman_electrically-operated_1914, 1].
+Wittgenstein returns
+to the image of pianola throughout his writings.](images/pianola.png)

 This sort of a rigid correspondence seems to bring us closer to solving the challenge of "proper" interpretation.
 But, like the other, less exacting, mechanisms of comprehension, the pianola can break too.
 Wittgenstein explains in the early passages of *Philosophical Grammar*: "Aren't our sentences parts of a mechanism?
 As in a pianola?
-But suppose it is in bad condition?
+But suppose it is in bad condition?"
-[@wittgenstein_philosophical_1974, 10]"  "The sentences that we utter have a particular purpose," Wittgenstein elaborates:
+[@wittgenstein_philosophical_1974, 10] "The sentences that we utter have a particular purpose," Wittgenstein elaborates:

-> They are to produce certain effects.
+> they are to produce certain effects.
 They are parts of a mechanism, perhaps
 > a psychological mechanism, and the words of the sentences are also parts of
-> the mechanism (levers, cogwheels, and so on).
+> the mechanism (levers, cogwheels and so on).
 The example that seems to
 > illustrate what we're thinking of here is an automatic music player, a
 > pianola.
 It contains a roll, rollers, etc., on which the piece of music is
 > written in some kind of notation (the position of holes, pegs, and so on).